Our History

 Evelyn has long looked to Jane Goodall as her hero.
 While growing up, she watched every wildlife television show she could and collected newspaper articles about the plight of the world’s wildlife.
 Her employment history includes working as an admissions supervisor with California's Great America theme park, a store manager at Crown Books and Lechter’s Housewares, a bookkeeper with a printing company, a file clerk with Levi Strauss, and in the last 25 years before retirement, as an eligibility worker with the County of Santa Clara.
 She began volunteering with Santa Clara County 4-H while working full-time and raising a daughter.
 She continued to volunteer after retirement with her neighborhood homeowners association, retirement association, local senior center community garden, and with Hawks Aloft.
 Her current role at Hawks Aloft involves being the membership coordinator, doing educational outreach, mews cleaning, raptor handling, and raptor rescue.

-Click here to contact Lisa.
+Click here to contact Andy.

 Liz Roberts